 There are several options for vegans to eat instead of turkey at holiday meals.
 There’s no need to fret!
 These meals are healthy, satisfying, and absolutely delicious.
 Stuffed squash, baked loaves, Wellington’s, and roasts are popular holiday main dish recipes!

-A stuffed butternut or acorn squash with a variety of fillings including rice, quinoa, beans, vegetables, or nuts, looks beautiful and is in keeping with the flavors of autumn.
+A stuffed butternut or acorn squash with various fillings, including rice, quinoa, beans, vegetables, sage, garlic, or nuts, looks beautiful and retains autumn flavors.

-There are numerous savory vegan loaves that make for a beautiful and scrumptious main dish for the holidays!
-Here you’ll find meatless meatloaves made with lentils, chickpeas, mushrooms, and nuts!
+Numerous savory vegan loaves make for a beautiful and scrumptious holiday main dish!
+Here, you’ll find meatless meatloaves made with lentils, chickpeas, mushrooms, and nuts!

 Vegan Wellington Recipes

 You’re likely familiar with traditional Wellington recipes.
 They’re meat covered with herbs and paté, then wrapped in puff pastry.
 These vegan Wellington recipes make for a delicious alternative or special occasion meal.
 They are made with an assortment of vegetables and legumes that are wrapped in a vegan puff pastry and baked until golden brown!

 Vegan Roasts and Seitans

 When it comes to making a vegan roast, you can keep it simple by roasting a whole cauliflower.
 You can also try something more complicated, like creating your succulent seitan roast with vital wheat gluten.
 It’s high in nutrition, and it’s sliceable like a turkey!